 Finally, obeying traffic laws is the best way to prevent accidents and injuries.
 Following the traffic laws protects you from any potential legal liability.
 Even if you get into an accident while lane-splitting, if you can prove that you were riding at a lawful speed, took every reasonable safety precaution, and stopped splitting once the lanes started moving again (if applicable), you have a much better chance of winning your case.
 A judge will also likely consider any obtained safety certifications and your prior motorcycle history.

 Lane splitting may not be explicitly prohibited in Missouri, but it is still an unsafe practice that could leave you more vulnerable to a collision.
-It can also leave you more vulnerable should a motor vehicle crash lead to a lawsuit.
+It can also leave you more vulnerable should a Kansas City car accident lead to a lawsuit.